EPILOGUE

 Wen Wang, in Vancouver after the dramatic rescue.

-In his later years Frank and his wife settled in
+In his later years Frank and his wife,

 1995